 Former Principal Dancer with Dance Theatre of Harlem

 Sugar Plum Fairy

 Dance Theatre of Harlem

 Sugar Plum Cavalier

 Nutcracker Outreach Programs

-San Jose Dance Theatre performs a special school show on Friday, December 7th 2018.
+San Jose Dance Theatre performs a special School Show on the first Friday morning of our performances.

 San Jose Dance Theatre provides a very magical deal to the Girl Scouts at all performances.

 Renee has been involved with San Jose Dance Theatre since 1996.
 When her son Danny was 3 years old, the Forbes family saw The Nutcracker for the first time, and Danny said he wanted to be in the Nutcracker.
 Renee volunteered for the costume committee and has been working on San Jose Dance Theatre costumes ever since.
 Renee is currently in charge of costumes for all of our productions.
 Renee stays involved with SJDT because it opens doors for children to perform that otherwise would not have that opportunity.
 Though her children are now grown, Renee would like to see the opportunities at San Jose Dance Theatre continue for future generations.